lizardfs/documentation/source/adminguide/basic_configuration.rst

   NFS)

 **nonrootmeta**
-  allows non-root users to use filesystem mounted in the meta mode (option available only in this mode).
+  allows non-root users to use file system mounted in the meta mode (option available only in this mode).
 See :ref:`mount_meta` .